 PTTEP regularly puts awareness and gets involved in the Corporate Social and Responsibility with the social and community in the operating areas.
 The Company also holds several certificates which are accredited by the International Environment Control Program (ISO 14001 certification), and the Occupational Health Control Program (OHSAS 18001 certification).
-In addition, the Company has prepared the Emergency Response Plan under the Business Continuity Management system (ISO 22301 certification) to handle unexpected emergency cases and invariably exercised our response plan to ensure that our support base is capable of effectively response to emergency situations as well as using new technologies and methods for continuity of the husiness
+In addition, the Company has prepared the Emergency Response Plan under the ISO 22301 standard to handle unexpected emergency cases and invariably exercised our response plan to ensure that our support base is capable of effectively response to emergency situations as well as using new technologies and methods for continuity of the business.

-PTT ICT Solution Company Limited (PTT ICT)
+2.2.4 PTT ICT Solution Company Limited (PTT ICT)